scylladb/care-pet/go/docs/getting_started.md

     $ docker exec -it carepet-scylla1 nodetool status

-Once all the nodes are in Up status, initialize the database.
+Once all the nodes are in UN - Up Normal status, initialize the database.
 This will create the keyspaces and tables:

     $ go build ./cmd/migrate
     $ NODE1=$(docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' carepet-scylla1)